Close Alert Banner

 Short term, focused consultation, and treatment to women with perinatal mood disorders and other reproductive issues that affect a woman's mental health.
 Referrals are accepted from any health care professional.

-Provides individual, couple and family counselling to people who live or work in Durham Region.
+Provides individual, couple and family counselling and psychotherapy to people who live or work in Durham Region.
 We provide help for a variety of problems.
 Service is offered in-person, by telephone or by video.
-Fees are based on income and family size.
-If fees cannot be afforded, the client can discuss this with their counsellor.
+The fee for service is set during the intake process based on household income.

 North York General Hospital (NYGH) – Postpartum Support Group